aubreymoore/crb-roadside-code/README.md

 The resulting database, **output/results.db**, is used as the datasource for an interactive web map generated by **QGIS** (see https://github.com/aubreymoore/Guam-CRB-web-maps for details).

+Important Note: Beware that installing requirements for my software is very difficult.
+To date, I have been able to clone this repo and run the sample